Creating and Cloning Repositories: git init vs git clone

 Creating and Cloning Repositories

 There are two ways to get started with a repository.
 You can create a new one from scratch when beginning a fresh project, or you can clone an existing one when joining a project that is already underway.
 Both approaches are used constantly in real development, and understanding how each one works gives you a solid foundation for everything that follows.
-If you are not yet comfortable with what a repository actually contains, it is worth reading through Git core concepts first.
+If you are not yet comfortable with what a repository actually contains and how Git structures its data, it is worth reading through Git core concepts first to build that mental model.

 Creating a New Repository with git init